-The radius of rotation for the robot when its arm is fully stretched is 1300 mm.
+The radius of rotation for the robot when its arm is fully stretched is 630 mm.
+The radius of 74.3 mm from the center axis of the base is the area where the robot arm cannot reach due to its structure.